 The 84,000-square-foot building featured fireproof vaults for the nitrate films for all its tenants, and detailing such as a sculpture above the main Cass Avenue entrance, a lobby in Travertine marble and brass elevator doors.

 The building was mainly occupied by unions by 1964, around the time the occupancy rates began to fall.
 The building closed in the mid-1970s.

-Currently the owner has no plans for the building, but has done an adequate job keeping the building sealed from the elements and vandals.
+The owner, however, had no plans for the building other than maintaining his investment and waiting for the right time to sell.
+He did an adequate job of keeping the building sealed from the elements and vandals.

 In 2014, the building was sold for $1.92 million to Detroit-based real estate company The Sterling Group through an affiliated entity called 2310 Associates LLC.
 The move seemed to try to capitalized on the Ilitch family's plans for a neighborhood called The District Detroit, which was to feature residential, office space and retail.
 It was auctioned in 2017, but found no takers.
 Seven years later, in 2021, that vision for the District had failed to become a reality, however, The Sterling Group's investment would still pay off handsomely.